VolkanSah/Codey/README.md

 # 🐾 Codey - Your Brutally Honest GitHub Pet
 ### RPG "No Mercy" Edition - Where Your Code Gets Judged For Real

-*"You killed Kenny!
-You bastards!"* — Well, Codey won't die, but your coding reputation might.

 [![Codey - Your GitHub Pet](codey.svg)](https://volkansah.github.io/Codey/)

 **Codey isn't your typical GitHub stats badge.** This is a full-blown RPG system that analyzes your entire coding personality, judges your contributions with zero mercy, and evolves into different creatures based on what you actually code.